The Nexus Letter: Your Secret Weapon for VA Claim Approval

 • Ideally, choose a doctor or specialist who treats your condition (e.g., a pulmonologist for COPD, a psychiatrist for PTSD).

-• Consider using Woobie’s IMO service to connect with medical experts experienced in VA claims.
+• Consider using Woobie’s IMO service to connect with medical experts who specialize in independent evaluations.

 1. Prepare for the Appointment: